PhD, Visual and Cultural Studies, University of Rochester

 A B O U T M Y D I S S E R T A T I O N

-The primary subjects of my dissertation, "Sensational Atlases of New York City: Mapping Modern Perception between the Wars," are three canonical representations of interwar New York City: Joseph Stella's polyptych The Voice of the City of New York Interpreted (1920-22), Charles Sheeler and Paul Strand's film, Manhatta (1921), and Hart Crane's long-form poem, The Bridge (1923-30).
-Prompted in part by art historian Wanda Corn's assessment nearly twenty years ago that the trio comprise "the summa" among the countless modernist visions of the city that artists produced between the wars, I consider these objects alongside the visual production of New York City's Noise Abatement Commission for their public health campaign to reduce urban noise during the 1920s.
-While their motivations may have differed, I argue that the artists and government officials were linked in their sensitivity to the sonic terrain of their city and were invested in working out a representational language adequate to the lived experience of that percussive score.
+My project reassesses of two canonical artworks - Joseph Stella's polyptych The Voice of the City of New York Interpreted (1920-22) and Charles Sheeler and Paul Strand's film, Manhatta (1921) - through the lens of sound.
+Prompted in part by art historian Wanda Corn's proclamation nearly twenty years ago that those two works, together with Hart Crane's long-form poem, The Bridge (1923-30), comprise "the summa" among the countless modernist portrayals of the city produced between the wars, this project investigates the painting and the film alongside a contemporaneous event - a public health campaign to reduce urban noise, overseen by the short-lived Noise Abatement Commission for New York City's Department of Health.
+While their motivations may have differed, I argue that these artists and government officials were linked in their sensitivity to the sonic terrain of their city and were invested in working out a representational language adequate to the lived experience of that percussive score.

-Reading these objects as imaginative cartographies, my project follows contemporary thought in human geography, sonic ecology, and media theory to recover a critical moment in the perceptual history of the American landscape.
-The technological advances of the moment not only informed machine-age aesthetics, but re-defined commonly-held assumptions regarding the act of perception itself.
+Reading the artwork and public health campaign material as sound-reproduction artifacts, my project demonstrates how the technics of the metropolis were both imprinted upon modernist aesthetics and led to evolving auditory practices, as technological advances re-defined commonly-held assumptions regarding the act of human perception itself.
 Employing experts in efficiency science, medicine, engineering, and psychology, New York City's Health Department emphasized the scientific nature of the Abatement Commission's noise surveys, declaring audiometers' readings more accurate than the subjective fallibility of human ears.
-Sheeler, Strand, Stella, and Crane similarly envisioned a metropolis wherein modern technologies undertook somatic functions that had once been the exclusive domain of human sensation.
-My dissertation provides an overdue trans-disciplinary reassessment of canonical American artworks by unpacking the representational strategies and material conditions underpinning these very different interpretations of contemporaneous auditory landscapes.
+Sheeler, Strand, and Stella similarly envisioned a metropolis wherein modern technologies undertook somatic functions that had once been the exclusive domain of human sensation.
+My dissertation provides a trans-disciplinary reassessment of canonical American artworks by unpacking the representational strategies and material conditions underpinning these very different interpretations of contemporaneous auditory landscapes.

 m a k e _ c o n t a c t